-The future for a next-generation flat-panel TV technology called SED looked a little dimmer following a federal judge's recent ruling that Canon violated a licensing agreement for a key piece of intellectual property.
+Austin, Texas. — The future for a next-generation flat-panel TV technology called SED looked a little dimmer Thursday following a federal judge’s ruling that Canon violated a licensing agreement for a key piece of intellectual property.

 Judge Samuel Sparks of the U.S. District Court for the Western District of Texas ruled in a summary judgment that Canon violated an agreement with Texas-based Nano-Proprietary when it formed a joint venture company with Toshiba to manufacture SED TVs.
 The ruling acknowledged Nano-Proprietary’s right to terminate its agreement with Canon.

 In 1999, Nano-Proprietary licensed to Canon a process it developed for making screens and displays out of carbon nanotubes.
 Canon later set up a joint venture company with Toshiba to produce SED TVs using contributions from both manufacturers in addition to Nano-Proprietary’s licensed carbon nanotube technology.